-Here are 5 tips, to help you build a valuable newsletter readership or list.
-I used each of these ideas when growing my first newsletter, which had over 45,000 subscribers when I published the final edition in 2008.
+Here are 5 tips, to help you build a huge and valuable newsletter readership or list.

 Make sure it’s a newsletter and not a badly disguised advertisement.
 Here’s the thing: People avoid advertising.
 We skip the commercials on TV.
 We pay developers to remove the ads from the free version of their apps.
 We see advertisements as unwelcome interruptions.

 If your newsletter reads a little too much like a sales pitch, it will be largely ignored.
 This leads nicely into the next point.

 The more useful your newsletter is, the more your readers will value it and share it.
 Your ultimate goal is to build a large, targeted reader community, who become either clients, customers or advocates.
 None of that can be achieved with predictable, pedestrian content.

 Useful content is what gives your newsletter wings.
 It’s what inspires people to subscribe, stay subscribed, share and make purchasing decisions.
 So, before you hit send on a newsletter, make sure it contains valuable, useful information.
 Provide answers to your reader’s problems.
 Share useful tips.
 Point your readers to helpful resources.
 You get the idea.

 The more value you pack into each newsletter, the more your readers will value it… and the more they will value you.
 Think about that for a moment.